minorimpact/perl-minorimpact/docs/MinorImpact_Object_Type.md

 ### options

+- comments => TRUE/FALSE

+    Turn on comments for this object type.

+    Default: FALSE

 - name => STRING

     The name of the object.
 This must also be how it's accessed in code: